Attraction of the Week: Trees of Mystery in Northern California

 The Tallest Trees in the World

 Redwoods have been around for 240+ million years and are almost as ancient as dinosaurs.
-They can live up to 2000 years with the average tree around 500-700 years old!
+They can live up to 2000 years with the average tree’s age being 500-700 years!

-Trees of Mystery is a must see for anyone traveling along Hwy 101.
-It’s a great stopping point for anyone planning a scenic road trip along the California coast.
+Trees of Mystery is a must-see for anyone traveling along Hwy 101.
+It’s a great stopping point for anyone planning a scenic road trip up the California coast.
 This is one attraction you cannot miss.
 From the road, you will easily see the famous 49 foot tall statue of Paul Bunyan and the 35 foot tall statue of Babe the Blue Ox.